 The great philosopher Aristotle once asked, “What is the ultimate purpose of human existence?”
 He, among many other philosophers of his time, agreed that it was happiness.
-We all want great relationships, wealth and good health.
+We all want great relationships, wealth, and good health.
 We want these things because we believe that they will bring us happiness.
 So where does easy hard or hard easy come in?

 How many people do you know who are truly happy?
 Better yet, how many people do you know that are 80, 90 or 100 years old and are truly happy?
 Many people at these ages are sick, suffering or dissatisfied with their lives.
 If the ultimate purpose of human existence is to be happy, why are so many people sick, suffering and dissatisfied?

 Many people make what appear to be easy choices when it comes to their health and the health of their families and suffer long term consequences.
-For example:
+For example, it appears to be easy to:

-– It appears to be easy to take a drug to mask uncomfortable symptoms rather than address the underlying cause.
+– Take a drug to mask uncomfortable symptoms rather than address the underlying cause.